bgoonz/docs-collection/github/education/manage-coursework-with-github-classroom/teach-with-github-classroom/connect-a-learning-management-system-to-github-classroom.md

 ---
 title: Connect a learning management system to GitHub Classroom
-intro: 'You can configure an LTI-compliant learning management system (LMS) to connect to {% data variables.product.prodname_classroom %} so that you can import a roster for your classroom.'
+intro: "You can configure an LTI-compliant learning management system (LMS) to connect to {% data variables.product.prodname_classroom %} so that you can import a roster for your classroom."
 versions:
-  fpt: '*'
+  fpt: "*"
 redirect_from:
   - /education/manage-coursework-with-github-classroom/configuring-a-learning-management-system-for-github-classroom
   - /education/manage-coursework-with-github-classroom/connect-to-lms